Understanding Potential Risks

 • Have lung or breathing problems.

 • Have kidney problems.
-Your healthcare provider may follow you more closely. in clinical trials, more serious lung problems were seen in patients with certain kidney problems.
+Your healthcare provider may follow you more closely.
+In clinical trials, more serious lung problems were seen in patients with certain kidney problems.

 • Have liver problems.
 Your healthcare provider may follow you more closely.